Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 ---
 ## Whitelisting On Bedrock
 :::important
-The command for Whitelisting on bedrock is `/allowlist` NOT `/whitelist`
+The command for Whitelisting on Bedrock is `/allowlist` NOT `/whitelist`
 :::

 To start off heres a list of all the sub commands under the Whitelist command: